When we arrived in Bagan Airport they immediately hit us up for $15 each to enter the archeology zone.

 We tried keep track of where we were via landmarks.
 The bike rental was the first landmark, and then there was this dog, sleeping almost in the middle of the road.
 We laughingly called him a route marker but on the way back he was still there, still marking the route and finding our way home!

-Al spotted a restaurant/bar with a big screen TV and they were playing hockey!
+Al spotted this covered outdoor restaurant/bar where the locals were watching hockey on a big screen TV!
 He was pretty excited but it turned out to be an old videotape of ‘The Mighty Ducks.’
 Finally we found a restaurant we liked the look of and entered into another experience…